GrigLars/code_examples/README.md

 ## check_drive_encryption.py
 Python that checks my AWS EC2 instances to see if the drive is encrypted or not.
 This was part of our HIPAA compliance.

+## crontab_report.bash
+I use this to see what cron jobs are running on a Linux system when I take over its administration.

 ## get_access_keys.bash
 Bash script that reports outdated AWS API keys